St John’s Nottingham…

 Personal

-I am married to Maggie, who is a GP (family practitioner if you are over the pond), and we have four children in our household, Lizzi, Ben and Becca who are our own, and Jo who is living with us from Burma.
+I am married to Maggie, who is a GP (family practitioner if you are over the pond), and we have three children who are now in their twenties and embarking on variations professional careers.
+We have a dog, Barney, who is a cavapoo.

 Blog

-My blog is called Psephizo, using the Greek verb meaning ‘to calculate’, ‘work out’ or ‘reckon’.
-The word only occurs twice in the New Testament, once in Luke 14.28 in his version of Jesus’ warning to reckon the cost of discipleship before embarking on it, and in Rev 13.18, perhaps the most notorious verse in the Bible!
+My blog is called Psephizo, using the Greek verb meaning ‘to calculate’, ‘work out’ or ‘reckon’—my American friends might translate this as ‘go figure’ or ‘do the math’.
+The word only occurs twice in the New Testament, once in Luke 14.28 in his version of Jesus’ warning to reckon the cost of discipleship before embarking on it, and in Rev 13.18 (seen here in Codex Sinaiticus) perhaps the most notorious verse in the Bible!
 It is related to the word psephos meaning ‘pebble’, which would have been used to do such calculations, and also occurs only in Luke and Revelation (suggesting a surprising link between the two texts, supported by other links), being the ‘white stone with a new name’ in Rev 2.17.
-The graphic incorporates an image from the text of Rev 13.18 from Codex Sinaiticus.